 - All household members’ income (not just yours)

-- Additional types of income, including interest income, capital gains, cash support, and alimony
+- Additional types of income, including interest income, capital gains, and alimony

 - Most withdrawals from traditional IRAs and 401ks.
 (But see IRS Form 8606 instructions (PDF) for information on non-deductible contributions, and IRS Publication 590-B (PDF) for information on Roth accounts.)